mde/ejs/support/guide/deployment.md

 Now remove `secrets.json` from your `.gitignore` file and push it to Heroku.

 For more information about deploying and supporting Node Apps on Heroku see the [Getting Started with Node.js on Heroku](https://devcenter.heroku.com/articles/nodejs) article.

+#### My app still does not boot

+Don't worry!
+A good point to start is to enable stack traces in the production mode to see in the logs from heroku what is going on: in `config/production.js` set `detailedErrors` to `true`.